defndaines/meiro/README.md

 Kruskal's algorithm is focused on generating a minimum spanning tree.
 I decided to use a more graph-centric approach, so the `create` function returns a "forest", a map which includes the nodes and edges.
-At this time, this requires that it be converted to a grid-style maze in order to render it.
-It also uses `x, y` coordinates, so is "backward" from the other algorithms to this point.
+It uses `x, y` coordinates, so is "backward" from the other algorithms to this point.

+The algorithm assigns every cell to a distinct forest, and then merges forests one at a time until there is only one forest remaining.

+The `png/render-forest` function will render a forest directly, or the results can be converted to the standard, grid-style maze using `graph/forest-to-maze` before passing to other `png` functions.

 ```clojure
 (require '[meiro.kruskal :as k])
 (require '[meiro.graph :as graph])